philipWendland/IsoApplet/README.md

 Smartcard requirements
 ----------------------
-* Java Card 2.2.2 or above (>= 3.0.1 recommended)
+* Java Card version 2.2.2 or above
-* Implementation of the "requestObjectDeletion()"-mechanism to properly delete files (My JCOP 2.4.1 card can do this, but it is unclear whether any JCOP 2.4.1 card is capable.)
+* Implementation of the "requestObjectDeletion()"-mechanism of the Java Card API is recommended to be able to properly delete files.
 * Support of javacardx.apdu.ExtendedLength if extended APDUs are to be used
 * Support of javacardx.crypto.Cipher
-* Support of FP ECC if ECDSA is to be used (field lengths of 192 and 256 Bit are supported)
+* Support of FP ECC with the corresponding field size if ECDSA is to be used

 Build requirements
 ------------------